QubesOS/qubes-doc/en/installing/install-security.md

  * Fixed capacity.
 (If the size of the ISO is larger than your disc, it will be inconvenient.)
- * Passthrough burning is not supported by Xen.
+ * Passthrough recording (a.k.a., "burning") is not supported by Xen.
 (This mainly applies if you're upgrading from a previous version of Qubes.)
-Currently, the only options for burning optical discs in Qubes are:
+   Currently, the only options for recording optical discs (e.g., CDs, DVDs, BRDs) in Qubes are:
    1. Use a USB optical drive.
    2. Attach a SATA optical drive to a secondary SATA controller, then assign this secondary SATA controller to an AppVM.
    3. Use a SATA optical drive attached to dom0.

    (Option 3 violates the Qubes security model since it entails transferring an untrusted ISO to dom0 in order to burn it to disc, which leaves only the other two options.)

 [verify]: https://www.qubes-os.org/doc/VerifyingSignatures/
 [trusting-trust]: http://www.acm.org/classics/sep95/